 Since 2015, NACDL has worked with its state affiliate, the Virginia Association of Criminal Defense Lawyers (VACDL), and other groups and individuals seeking discovery reform in Virginia, including Justice Forward Virginia, the Charles Koch Institute, the Innocence Project, the Mid-Atlantic Innocence Project, New Virginia Majority, legislators on both sides of the aisle, including Senate sponsor Bill Stanley, and numerous attorneys across the Commonwealth.
 These efforts included public education and community events, legislative lobbying, and grassroots campaigns.
 For more information on NACDL’s criminal discovery reform efforts in Virginia, listen to episode 59 of The Criminal Docket podcast.

 Louisiana passed HB371, an Act Relative to Discovery Reform, on June 12, 2013.
-See engrossed bill here.
+Read the engrossed bill.
 Prior to the passage of HB 371, the defense was given access to evidence that was considered favorable or material to the trial.
 Many appeals were filled as a result of disagreements over what should be considered favorable or material.
 HB 371 eliminates the potential for arguments by requiring that law enforcement turn over all witness statements and police offense reports, regardless of whether they are considered inculpatory, exculpatory, favorable, or material.

 Ohio amended Criminal Rule 16 in 2010 to include "open discovery" rules.
 The rules required the prosecution to share all exculpatory information to the defense.
 If the defense sends a discovery request, the defense has a "reciprocal duty of disclosure" to share their files with the state, even if the state never asked for them.
 Also, the prosecution is allowed to mark certain documents as for defense counsel eyes only.
-The Ohio Disclosure Rules are available here.
+Read the Ohio Disclosure Rules.

 In 2004, Governor Mike Easley of North Carolina, signed into law a bill that requires prosecutors to share files in all felony cases.
 The discovery statute requires district attorneys to share their investigative files in felony cases to defense lawyers who request them prior to trial.
 The law requires that investigator notes, defendant and witness statements, test results and a list of probable witnesses for the trial be included in the files from the prosecution.
 The defense is also required to turn over such things as the state with witness lists and details about the grounds on which they plan to defend their client.
-The North Carolina Disclosure Statute is available here.
+Read the North Carolina Disclosure Statute.